Tap here to get 5 Secrets to Stress Free Dinners

 How to Make No Bake Chocolate Oatmeal Cookies

-Here is a brief overview of how to make these Easy Chocolate Oatmeal No Bake Cookies.
+Here is a brief overview of how to make these easy cookies.
 For the full measurements and instructions, scroll to the recipe card at the bottom of the page.
-For a no bake cookie recipe without the chocolate, try my Peanut Butter No Bake Cookies!

 1. Combine the sugar, milk, butter, and cocoa powder in a large saucepan.
 Start stirring right away so the sugar doesn’t burn.